England | Scotland | Wales | Northern Ireland | Ireland

 To help us offer the appropriate advice, please fill out the online form before coming to see the nurse.
 Please allow at least 5 working days if you use this facility.

-We are very fortunate to have regular specialist urology consultant clinics at the practice.
+We have specialist Urology consultant clinics at the practice.

 Problems such as: Anxiety, Compulsive Obsessive Behaviour, OCD,Pain Control, IBS, Chronic Fatigue, Stop Smoking, Fear of flying, Fear of Dentists, Phobias, Fear of Spiders and Creepy Crawlies, Nervousness, Exam Nerves, Public Speaking, Special Occasion Nerves, Panic ttacks,Childbirth, Fibromyalgia, ME - Myalgic Encephalomyelitis, Shyness, Blushing, Mindfulness and many more.

 Louise Sanders established her practice in Odiham Health Centre in 1993, originally calling herself Odiham Osteopathic Clinic.
 The practice is now called ‘Louise Sanders Osteopaths’.
-To support the ever increasing demand with the local area, a further clinic was established within the Old Basing Health Centre in 2007.
-Working with Louise in Odiham are Victoria Tuckwell and Vikki Markham amassing some 35 years experience between them.
+To support the ever-increasing demand with the local area, a further clinic was established within the Old Basing Health Centre in 2007.
+Working with Louise in Odiham and Old Basing are Victoria Tuckwell, Vikki Markham and Gabriel Antoni-Pineda amassing some 35 years’ experience between them.

-Between them they see a large number of different patients with different problems, treating all manner of musculo-skeletal problems all over the body.
-Their emphasis is on treating every patient as an individual, with individual needs and requirements.
+Between them they see many different patients and their emphasis is on treating every patient as an individual, with individual needs and requirements.

 Treatment comprises gentle manipulation of the muscles and joints and if appropriate, the more direct manipulation of joints.
 Treatment should be comfortable and pain-free.